jtanderson2/fortinet-sdwan-cli/README.md

 ## Configuration

 > NOTE: The following CLI configurations do not contain any base system or interface config, as that is very specific to my lab.
-Details of lab setup *coming soon*
+Details of lab setup [here](https://github.com/jtanderson2/fortinet-lab)

 ### Hub (FGT100)